w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 {:/}

 ## Introduction {#intro}

-The <cite>'Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)'</cite> Group Note describes how the Web Content Accessibility Guidelines (WCAG) principles, guidelines and success criteria can be applied to non-web information and communications technologies (ICT).

 The WCAG2ICT Group Note provides guidance that describes how WCAG 2.0, 2.1, and 2.2 (WCAG 2) criteria can be applied to non-web documents and software — including mobile apps, native applications, platform software, and software on ICT with closed functionality.
 For specific criteria, the guidance also provides technology-specific explanations that include highlighting difficulties with applying some WCAG 2 success criteria.
 This is especially the case where WCAG makes assumptions on the presence of a browser that would not be true for non-web documents and software.
 Not all ICT have these concepts.